pierrejay/ad7441xr-lib/README.md

 ## Usage

-Include the library in your sketch, make sure you're using SPI as well and define pins:
+Include the library in your sketch, make sure you're using SPI as well:

 ```cpp
 #include <ad7441xr.h>